The ACT Government delivered tax relief measures to help businesses and households impacted by the COVID-19 pandemic

 - the concession relating to ‘single residential dwelling blocks’ mean the land must be vacant when you purchase it, and the land title must only allow one residence/house to be built on the land.

-Eligible new homeowners will be identified as part of the settlement process.
+Eligible new homeowners are identified as part of the settlement process.

 Further information is available at: Taxation Administration (Owner Occupier Duty) COVID-19 Exemption Scheme Determination 2020 DI2020-205

 To determine your eligibility and apply for this concession, complete the online questionnaire.

 The Commonwealth Government announced the HomeBuilder Grant (Grant) to provide economic support during the Coronavirus pandemic.